fabasoad/setup-enry-action/CONTRIBUTING.md

 ## Use a Consistent Coding Style

-Please follow all the following rules:

-- [TypeScript](https://github.com/excelmicro/typescript) guide provided by [excelmicro](https://github.com/excelmicro) for coding style.
+Please follow all the rules from [this](https://github.com/excelmicro/typescript) great guide provided by [excelmicro](https://github.com/excelmicro) for coding style.
-- [Makefile](https://www.gnu.org/prep/standards/html_node/Makefile-Conventions.html) guide provided by [GNU.org](gnu.org) for coding style.

 ## License